Stocks swing, yields rise as Fed steps up inflation fight - NewsBreak

 Stocks swing, yields rise as Fed steps up inflation fight

-Stocks bounced around and bond yields snapped higher Wednesday after the Federal Reserve made another big interest rate hike and sharply increased its outlook for how high it expects to raise rates in coming months.
+Stocks bounced around and bond yields snapped higher Wednesday after the Federal Reserve made its third big interest rate hike in a row and sharply increased its outlook for how high it expects to raise rates in coming months.

 Treasury yields pushed further into multiyear highs after the central bank raised its short-term rate by three-quarters of a point.
 The Fed also said it now expects its benchmark rate to be a full percentage point higher by the end of the year than it had predicted in June.

-“We have got to get inflation behind us,” Fed Chair Jerome Powell said during a press conference.
-"I wish there were a painless way to do that — there isn’t.”

-The S&P 500 fell 1.2% after wavering between gains and losses as traders considered the impact of the Fed’s update on interest rates, which have widespread effects on markets and the economy.
+The S&P 500 was up 0.5% after wavering between gains and losses as traders considered the impact of the Fed’s update on interest rates, which have widespread effects on markets and the economy.

 The Fed is raising rates to fight the worst inflation in 40 years.
 The worry is that the Fed may cause a recession by slowing the economy too much.

-“Ultimately, the policy appears to be appropriate given the economic backdrop, but investors should prepare for rough seas ahead as aggressive Fed policy usually leaves a path of destruction in the wake behind," said Charlie Ripley, senior investment strategist at Allianz Investment Management.
+“The markets are dancing to the Fed Funds Waltz, with the bond market leading the stock market,” said Sam Stovall, chief investment strategist at CFRA.

-The broader market has been lurching between gains and losses throughout the week ahead of the latest update on interest rates from the Federal Reserve.
+The broader market has been lurching between gains and losses throughout the week as investors wait for the latest update on interest rates from the Federal Reserve.
+They will be watching closely as Fed Chair Jerome Powell discusses the central bank's views on the economy and the Fed's efforts to control the worst inflation in 40 years.

-About 75% of the stocks in the S&P 500 were down, with retailers, banks and technology companies among the heaviest weights on the benchmark index.
-Amazon dropped 2%, Bank of America shed 2.1% and Mastercard fell 1.9%.

 The Fed has been raising rates aggressively to try and tame high prices on everything from food to clothing.